kayqiancao/Demo/README.md

 goals:

 1. Layered architecture with DAO, Service, and Controller.
-2. SAP with React.js and Redux.
+2. SPA with React.js and Redux.
 3. Unit test coverage.

 ## Functionality